corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-states.md

 If you need to use reference data across multiple transactions, you can use a reference state.
 Reference states are `ContractState`s with unique properties:

 * Input and output state contracts can refer to them, but their contracts are not executed during the transaction verification process.
 * They are not consumed when the transaction is committed to the ledger.
 Instead, they are checked to make sure they are up-to-date.
-The contract logic doesn't run for the referencing transaction.
+The contract logic does not run for the referencing transaction.
 * They behave as standard states when they are in an input or output position.

 This enables multiple parties to reuse a state, and the state owner to update the state.
 For example, parties holding related financial instruments could create a reference state for the financial instrument reference data.